-- 3.1.1 Risk Management is a core element of the Council's corporate governance framework.
-The primary objective of risk management, as a process, is to identify, assess, manage and control potential events or situations that may prevent the achievement of objectives.
-The Council's approach to risk management, including the preparing of the Strategic Risk Report, is therefore closely linked and aligned to the Borough Plan priorities and forms an integral part of decision-making, business planning and performance management practices. - 3.1.2 The overarching vision of the Risk Management Strategy is to assist the Council with achieving its Borough Plan priorities and objectives through the application of best practice risk management principles.
+3.1.1 Risk Management is a core element of the Council's corporate governance framework.
+The primary objective of risk management, as a process, is to

+3.1.2 The overarching vision of the Risk Management Strategy is to assist the Council with achieving its Borough Plan priorities and objectives through the application of best practice risk management principles.